calumgrant/logical/docs/worklist.md

 ## Short term

 Problems to solve
-- Ensuring that recursion remains correct
-- Have a range of optimization options - so we can validate the changes.
-- Avoid reevaluating branches unnecessarily, in recursion and when rules attach to multiple tables.
 - Defining data like `temperature -5.`
 - Reporting the line number of negative recursion.